caiodonascimento/caiodonascimento.github.io/_posts/2023-09-07-platform-engineering.md

 {% include embed/youtube.html id='9AsrE_iAO7U' %}

 Furthermore, the slides are available here in the [page of the event](https://www.conf42.com/Platform_Engineering_2023_Caio_Medeiros_Pinto_3_practices_to_ensure_a_smooth_platform_engineering_ad).

+I also had the chance to present this talk in [DevOpsDays Medellin 2023](https://devopsdays.io/ponentes-2023-1), unfortunately they didn't record the session.

 > **What do you think?** do you agree with me, are these practices keys to successfuly form Platform teams? left your comments below.
 {: .prompt-tip }